dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 ### Making the offline installer

-To make a offline installer
+To make an offline installer

 1. Plug in your USB Stick if you didn't
 2. extract BDU and run it
 ![](../images/installer-guide/winblows-install-md/offline/BDU.png)
 3. Go to Options-->Configuration
-4. Select Not Install, Boot Records as `Clover` and name it `EFI` and leave everything as is and press ok.
+4. Select Not Install, Boot Records as `Clover` and name it `EFI` and leave everything as is and press OK.
 ![](../images/installer-guide/winblows-install-md/offline/BDU-Config.png)
 5. now select your USB Stick and press format.
-Now that we have a efi and installer partitions lets add the installer to the installer partition
+Now that we have a EFI and installer partitions lets add the installer to the installer partition
-6. Go to Tools--> Extract HFS(HFS+) partition from DMG-files and here go to the location where your downloaded files from GibMacOS are loacted and select the BaseSystem.dmg and then select where you want to save the output
+6. Go to Tools--> Extract HFS(HFS+) partition from DMG-files and here go to the location where your downloaded files from GibMacOS are located and select the BaseSystem.dmg and then select where you want to save the output
 ![](../images/installer-guide/winblows-install-md/offline/BDU-DMG.png)
 ![](../images/installer-guide/winblows-install-md/offline/BDU-HFS.png)
-7. now a CMD will open and it will create 4.hfs in the location you selected this will take some time so be patient after that uou will get a pop up HFS Volume Extracted click ok and continue
+7. now a Command Prompt will open and it will create 4.hfs in the location you selected this will take some time so be patient after that you will get a pop up HFS Volume Extracted click OK and continue
 ![](../images/installer-guide/winblows-install-md/offline/BDU-HFS-Out.png)
 ![](../images/installer-guide/winblows-install-md/offline/BDU-HFS-OK.png)
 8. Now we have to expand our USB Stick By pressing + in BDU then select the second partition